 We’ve heard it said that a magazine is a network, but we prefer to think of it as a community, or a conversation, or at least that it should strive to be.
 We’re trying to broaden the definition of fantasy, to deepen and complicate the conversation around speculative fiction, and to expand the role of fantasy within that conversation.
 Toward that end, The Fantasist is a quarterly online magazine that publishes three original Fantasy novellas on the third Thursday of every third month.

 We also love novellas.
 As long-form fiction writers ourselves, we are aware that stories over 10,000 words do occur naturally in the wild.
 We love the freedom they offer to fully explore a world, or an idea, or a character, and to meander without detriment to other things.

 Will Waller is an author of speculative fiction, scholarship, and experimental writing originally from the Finger Lakes Wine Region of New York.
 After two years in San Francisco spent working as an editor for Eleven Eleven Journal, he relocated to St. Louis to found The Fantasist.
-His writing focuses on memory, music, and the weather, and has been featured by Bay Area Generations and Heavy Feather Review, and is forthcoming at Rivet Journal and the anthology On Fire through Transmundane Press.
+His writing focuses on memory, music, and the weather, and has been featured by Bay Area Generations, Heavy Feather Review, Rivet Journal, and in the anthology On Fire out through Transmundane Press.

 Evan Adams is a writer and craftsman originally from Seattle and temporarily transplanted to St. Louis.
 His work explores community, identity, giftedness, disability, magic, addiction, and botany, and seeks to provide the marginalized communities to which he belongs with stories that are by and for as well as about them.
 He is troubled by the underlying assumptions of literary fiction, and honestly believes he can save the world with semantics.